wp161/Checkers/README.md

-# Checker
+# Checkers
-A checker game with GUI for CS5001 class project
+A checkers game with GUI for CS5001 class project